Kunduz Province: Infrastructure

 Only 25% of families have access to safe drinking water, and only 18% of houses have access to electricity, with the bulk relying on public power.
 Safe toilets are found in only 2% of urban households, while they are almost non-existent in rural regions.
 The province's transportation infrastructure is fairly well developed, with 68 percent of roads capable of carrying car traffic in all seasons.
 However, there are no roads in 4% of the province.
 In terms of telecommunications, the Roshan (telco), Afghan Wireless, and MTN Digital phone networks are all operational in the province.

 Education

 The overall literacy rate (6+ years of age) fell from 33% in 2005 to 20% in 2011.

 The overall net enrolment rate (6–13 years of age) fell from 62% in 2005 to 50% in 2011.

 Demographics

 Although a reliable census has not been carried out, as of 2020 the population of Kunduz province is estimated to be around 1,136,677 people.
 The province is mostly rural and very ethnically diverse of Afghanistan's provinces.
-According to the Naval Postgraduate School, the ethnic groups of the province are as follows: Pashtun 33%; Uzbek 27%; Tajik 22%; Turkmen 11%; Hazara 6%; and Pashai 1%.
+According to the Naval Postgraduate School, the ethnic groups of the province are as follows: Pashtuns 33%, Uzbeks 27%, Tajiks 22%, Turkmens 11%, Hazaras 6%, and Pashais 1%.

 About 94% of the population practice Sunni Islam and 6% are followers of Shia Islam.
 The major languages spoken in the area are Pashto, Dari Persian, and Uzbeki.

 An estimated 49.3% of the population is female, with the other 50.7% being male.